 Constant ordeal for independent media

-A self-styled socialist republic and one-party state, Cuba has continued year after year to be Latin America’s worst media freedom violator.
-Miguel Díaz-Canel’s election as president in April 2018, after 59 years of repression under the Castro family, has made no difference.
-The regime maintains an almost total media monopoly and the constitution prohibits privately-owned media.
-The few Cuban bloggers and independent journalists are threatened by the government and watched by security agents, who often take them in for questioning and delete information in their devices.
-Journalists regarded as especially troublesome are often arrested and jailed.
-The authorities also control the coverage of foreign reporters by granting accreditation selectively and expelling those regarded as too “negative” about the government.
-The gradual improvement in Internet access nonetheless constitutes grounds for hope about the future of press freedom in Cuba.
+Cuba has continued year after year to be Latin America’s worst media freedom violator.
+Miguel Díaz-Canel’s election as president in April 2018, after 59 years of authoritarian socialist rule under Fidel Castro and his brother Raúl, has made no difference.
+The regime maintains an almost total monopoly of news and information and uses every means possible to obstruct independent media.
+Journalists who don’t toe the official line are subjected to arbitrary arrest, the threat of imprisonment, persecution and harassment, illegal home searches, and confiscation and destruction of journalistic material.
+Independent bloggers and journalists are watched by state security agents, who try to restrict their freedom of movement, and often take them in for questioning and delete information on their devices.
+The authorities also control the coverage by foreign reporters by granting accreditation selectively and expelling those regarded as too “negative” about the government.
+The gradual improvement in Internet access nonetheless constitutes one of the few grounds for hope for the future of press freedom in Cuba.